nirbhayph/Mongo-Project-FIFA19/README.md

 4. run php from web folder
 4. visit http://localhost:<YOUR_PORT> in your browser to verify if application has been setup correctly.
 ```
-- Add mongo data folder from your local machine's mongodb path.
+- Add mongo data folder to your local machine's mongodb path.
 - Add the PHP Scripts from the scripts folder in the repository.
 (Change path to local php scripts for connecting with mongo in gofifa php files).

 ## Similarly, you can setup the application on a MAC too.